Blackfell/blackfell.github.io/_posts/2021-08-19-HTB-pwn-reg.md

 ![Terminal Screenshot](/assets/images/posts/pwn_reg/Image2.png)

-So the stack is not executable, which will render a traditional buffer overflow, returning to shellcode ineffective, so this will be a good into to exploiting a binary with a non executable stack!
-Luckily, we're not dealing with any other protections (especially ASLR), though we do have partial RELRO, which gives protection for writing to certain stored function addresses in more advanced attacks.
+The stack is not executable, which will render a basic stack buffer overflow technique (returning to shellcode) ineffective, so this will be a good intro to exploiting a binary with a non executable stack!
+Luckily, we're not dealing with any other protections (especially ASLR), though we do have partial RELRO, which gives protection for writing to certain stored function addresses, but we don't need to worry about that until we do more advanced attacks.

 # Enumeration